Business partnerships can be used to grow your business. A business partnership can help you:

 There are many kinds of business partnerships.

-Today, we will look at 6 types of partnerships.
+Today, let’s look at 6 types of partnerships.

 1. Sales partnership to boost business growth

-This kind of partnership is easy to carry out and very common.
+This type of partnership is easy to carry out and very common.

 2. Co-branding business partnership